 An early start from Norfolk meant we (myself, my wife, and three of my children) were in Dover by 9am.
 I was happy just sitting in the car, eating a picnic breakfast, drinking coffee, and watching the ferries trundling about in the port below.
 Then my wife reminded me that I did actually have to walk somewhere today.
-My eldest daughter was walking with me today, and it was great to start the walk with some company.
+My eldest daughter was walking with me today, and it was great to start the walk with her.

 It was a damp and misty morning, and the rain soon moved in, obscuring our views of the cliffs.
 I put my trusty hat on and realised it felt a bit loose.
 It always fits me perfectly, and my first thought was that three months of lockdown had made my head shrink.
-But no, it was the severe haircut my wife had given me to last two months.
+But no, it was the severe haircut I’d had to last me two months.
 Probably best I keep my hat on for the next few weeks until it recovers.